-Due to a 58% rise in recycling costs since 2020, City of Lawrenceville Sanitation launched a biweekly recycling schedule in January 2022, in order to reduce costs and remain environmentally friendly.
-Service remained the same.
-Recycling collection occur biweekly on the same service day as trash.
-Residental Sanitation Customers are divided into two recycling schedules: Blue Week and Orange Week.
+In order to reduce costs and remain environmentally friendly, the City of Lawrenceville moved to a biweekly recycling schedule in 2022.
+Recycling collection occurs biweekly on the same service day as trash.
+Residential Sanitation Customers are divided into two recycling schedules: Blue Week and .

 For additional information about the change to Biweekly Recycling, visit our FAQs Page.